12 easy tips for your plastic free journey

 If you had to step back, if you where stuck in a situation where you needed to buy plastic stuff or couldn’t find any unwrapped things, don’t be mad about yourself, don’t beat yourself up.
 You can only do your best, just keep trying and stay motivated!
 Every single day you avoid as much plastics as you can is a successful day.

 Every single day you are doing your best.
 You made a great choice to change your life and make a difference to save our planet.

 So its not about being a 100% plastic free from day one.
-Its a Its every little step you take in the right direction that makes a difference.
-Just think about the tons of plastic your are NOT buying because you are reducing and refusing.
+It’s every little step you take in the right direction that makes a difference.
+Just think about the tons of plastic you are NOT buying because you are reducing and refusing.

 So be proud to be part of a worldwide growing community of people changing the world by doing the right choice.
 The Happy Choice.